 “The Strap” by Lululemon – I was going to recommend “The Strap” carrier from Lululemon, which I purchased for about $12 a few years ago, but it appears they no longer carry it.
 Here is a similar inexpensive yoga mat strap.
 I recommend a basic strap for your yoga practice because not only is it lightweight but it’s also functional.
 The strap holds your mat together with velcro and allows you to easily move from your home to your vehicle to practice.
 I wash my strap periodically with detergent and it has held up well now for almost six years!

 Lifefactory Water Bottle – I purchased a glass water bottle about a year ago.
 It has a handle on top for easy carrying, a protective silicone case, should you drop it and it’s easily washable.
 Being it’s made of glass, the water never has a plastic or metallic taste, even if you leave it in your car after practice.
 Not only is this water bottle functional, it’s also well-designed.
 I really like teal and was pleased to find this bottle comes in the same color!
 I keep my Lifefactory bottle filled with water.
-It helps me stay hydrated whether I’m practicing yoga in the studio or on the go with my toddler.
+It helps me stay hydrated whether I’m practicing yoga in the studio or on the go with my preschooler.

 Manduka Black Mat PRO Yoga Mat– I switched to the extra cushy Manduka mat for more knee support a few years ago and I love it.
 You can also read my Manduka Black Mat PRO review to learn more about this mat.
 Manduka offers dozens of yoga mats and yoga accessories including blocks and straps.
 I’ve been using the Manduka Black Mat PRO for years and it has held up amazingly.
 Manduka yoga mats are truly the gold standard in yoga and your purchase will be worth every penny.
 My mat is black but you can get yoga mats from Manduka in practically any color!